24 hr Rescue Hotline:

 IMPORTANT NOTICE:

-When picking up gulls - like any bird - please wear gloves, ideally wear an apron / waterproof jacket, facemask (ideally FFP3) and a face shield if you have one.
+When picking up gulls – like any bird – please wear gloves, ideally wear an apron / waterproof jacket, facemask (ideally FFP3) and/or a face shield if you have one.
 Place the bird into a box or pet carrier, or contain the bird inside a pillow case.